-Although gravity sewers are the preferred choice for many utilities, infiltration and inflow (I&I) has become one of the most significant factors that are forcing utilities to look for choices that will reduce water getting to the treatment plant affecting issues surrounding discharge options.
+Although gravity sewers are often the preferred choice for many utilities, infiltration and inflow (I&I) has become one of the most significant factors that are forcing utilities to look for choices that will reduce water getting to the treatment plant affecting issues surrounding discharge options and energy use.

 It is important to rationally determine what the best sewer system for your project would be.
-In many cases it may be a combination of some or all, that may the best way forward.
+In many cases it may be a combination of some or all available solutions.

 An analysis of a project will usually include the capital cost of the system and the whole of life costs which will include energy costs and operational costs.
 Quite often analysts are also doing carbon footprint comparisons as well.